cosmos/cosmos-sdk/docs/sdk/core/app1.md

     // This is what is signed.
     GetSignBytes() []byte

-	// Signers returns the addrs of signers that must sign.
+	// GetSigners returns the addrs of signers that must sign.
     // CONTRACT: All signatures must be present to be valid.
     // CONTRACT: Returns addrs in some deterministic order.
     GetSigners() []AccAddress